ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 4. 💡 The reactive zone-less approach
 5. 🚧 Async Pipe
 6. 🚀 ngrx PushPipe and let directive
-7. ❓ Should I now rewrite my code to zone-less?
+7. ❓ Should I now rewrite my code?
-8. 👩‍🚀 Be ready for a zone-less future
+8. 👩‍🚀 Be ready for a reactive (zone-less) future
 9. 📚 Resources

 ## What's wrong with Zone.js? 🤔